modelab/grasshopper-primer/en/1-foundations/1-1/0_hello-grasshopper.md

 ## 1.1.
-HALLO GRASSHOPPER
+HELLO GRASSHOPPER

-#### Grasshopper ist ein grafischer Editor fuer Algorithmen, der in die Modellierwerkzeuge von Rhino3D integriert ist.
-Man benutzt Grasshopper um Algorithmen zu entwerfen, die dann Aufgaben in Rhino3D automatisieren.
+#### Grasshopper is a graphical algorithm editor that is integrated with Rhino3D’s modeling tools.
+You use Grasshopper to design algorithms that then automate tasks in Rhino3D.

 ![IMAGE](images/1-1/001_hello-grasshopper.png)